chas-e/habit-zen/README.md

 # Design Inspiration

-Since we are buildiing a place where users can plan for a better future, the design of the app references spas and message parlors.
+Since we are building a place where users can plan for a better future, the design of the app references spas and message parlors.
 This creates a calming, beautiful place where a user can feel like they're taking special time for themselves and making the kind of decisions that can improve their lives for years to come.

 There are also quotes included at the bottom of every page to inspire you or make you laugh.